VerifyTests/Verify.ImageMagick/readme.md

 <sup><a href='/src/Tests/ModuleInitializer.cs#L1-L8' title='Snippet source file'>snippet source</a> | <a href='#snippet-ModuleInitializer.cs' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-`Initialize` registers the pdf to png converter an all comparers.
+`Initialize` registers the pdf to png converter and all comparers.

 ### PDF converter